angusmillar/Spia/README.md

 > Please note that the SPIA Exemplar Pathology Reports use completely fictitious patient details and results

 ## Solution Information ##
 The solution's projects are .NET Framework 4.7.2.
-While I would have liked to use .NET Core unfortunately the ADHA CDA library dependencies are currently not compatible with .NET Core or .NET Standard.
+While I would have liked to use .NET Core, unfortunately, the ADHA CDA library dependencies are currently not compatible with .NET Core or .NET Standard.
 The solution contains five projects as follows:

-* Spia.AdhaCdaGeneration: The generation of the CDA Pathology Document as per the ADHA specifications for the My Health Record
+* **Spia.AdhaCdaGeneration:** The generation of the CDA Pathology Document as per the ADHA specifications for the My Health Record
-* Spia.AdhaCdaPackageGeneration: The generation of the CDA Package as per the ADHA specifications for the My Health Record
+* **Spia.AdhaCdaPackageGeneration:** The generation of the CDA Package as per the ADHA specifications for the My Health Record
-* Spia.AdhaFhirGeneration: The generation of a pathology FHIR bundle as per the ADHA profiles which are still in development
+* **Spia.AdhaFhirGeneration:** The generation of a pathology FHIR bundle as per the ADHA profiles which are still in development
-* Spia.AusHl7v2Generation: The generation of HL7 v2 ORU messages as per the HL7 Australia profile: HL7AUSD-STD-OO-ADRM-2018.1
+* **Spia.AusHl7v2Generation:** The generation of HL7 v2 ORU messages as per the HL7 Australia profile: HL7AUSD-STD-OO-ADRM-2018.1
-* Spia.Runner: A console application that outputs all files to a given folder location
+* **Spia.Runner:** A console application that outputs all files to a given folder location

 **Solution Nuget parent dependencies**
 * Hl7.Fhir.R4